CircuitFlyer/circuitflyer.github.io/index.md

 ## An Advanced Timer

 **The *Climb_and_Dive* timer builds on the simple timer concept by adding an additional circuit board.
-This not only simplifies wiring but allows for some great additional features.**<br>
+This not only simplifies wiring but allows for some amazing features not found in any other timer.**<br>

  <span class="fs-7">
  Coming soon!